Green Tea Side Effects: What You Need to Know Before You Sip

 Introduction to Green Tea

 Green tea, derived from the leaves of Camellia sinensis, has been consumed for centuries, particularly in East Asian cultures.
 It is praised for its rich polyphenol content, particularly catechins, which contribute to its health benefits.
-Despite its beneficial properties, it is crucial to be aware of potential health issues that may arise from its consumption.
+Despite its beneficial properties, it is crucial to be aware of green tea contraindications and potential health issues that may arise from its consumption.

 Green tea contains caffeine, albeit in lower amounts than coffee.
 For individuals sensitive to caffeine, this can lead to several complications:

-- Digestive Issues: Caffeine can stimulate the gastrointestinal tract, potentially causing stomach upset and diarrhea.
+Digestive Issues: Caffeine can stimulate the gastrointestinal tract, potentially causing green tea diarrhea in sensitive individuals.

 Excessive consumption of green tea can lead to gastrointestinal issues such as:

-- Acid Reflux: Green tea may exacerbate symptoms of acid reflux or heartburn due to its acidic nature.
+Acid Reflux: Green tea may exacerbate symptoms of acid reflux or heartburn due to its acidic nature, making green tea for heartburn a questionable remedy for some.

 Iron Absorption Inhibition